 Chances are your hunt for wedding shoes is going to fall into one of two camps.
 You're either a self-professed shoe lover and see your chosen footwear as an integral part of your wedding day style and overall enjoyment.
 Or, you haven't given a whole heap of thought to your wedding day shoes but you know it's likely you'll want to wear some, so you had better decide what they are.
-Regardless of which side you fall on (or even bang in the middle somewhere like me), there are tons of styles you can choose from (we've listed them at the bottom of this post - everything from white satin to boots and beyond).
+Regardless of which side you fall on, there are tons of styles you can choose from (we've listed them at the bottom of this post - everything from white satin to boots and beyond).
 But before you go shopping, avoid any mishaps by reading our tips for choosing the perfect pair.

 Choose Your Wedding Shoes Wisely - 10 Tips

 - The flooring of your venue and any journey in between.
 Is it carpeted or hard floor?
 Will there be cobbles, stones or pavers outside?
 Will you be walking on grass, will it be muddy?
 Are you having a beach wedding?
 All of these things will have an impact on whether you choose stiletto heels, block heels or flats.

 - How high can you handle?
 Be honest with yourself about both your comfort level and your ability to walk in heels (if heels are your thing at all).
 There is no rule book.
 Wear what you like, what makes you feel fabulous and what you can comfortably strut in all day.
 If that's a skyscraper heel then go for it, if that's a pair of Converse, then we're with you all the way.